Klaim/stdcxx-privext/proposal/draft.md

 One possible addition to this proposal would be to allow reopening the class private scope to add not only new member functions but also typedefs and nested types.
 This is somewhat reminiscent of the style of the `extern "C"` feature.
-Credit goes to Vicente J. Botet Escriba for the handy syntax.
+Credit goes to Péter Radics for the initial idea for the idea of reopening the class scope and Vicente J. Botet Escriba for the handy syntax using private.

     class Foo {};